taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ```
 </div>

 If no handler is explicitly set for a request, the specified content type will be used as the handler name, therefore, please disable php.conf or any other PHP handler for using nginx-mod-lsapi.
-In this example application/x-httpd-lsphp is a default handler by which nginx-mod-lsapi process requests with lsphp binary from _/usr/local/bin/_ directory.
+In this example application/x-httpd-lsphp is a default handler by which nginx-mod-lsapi processes requests with the lsphp binary from _/usr/local/bin/_ directory.

 The final lsapi.conf configuration might look like this:
 <div class="notranslate">